Project

 Actions #10

-Updated by Neil Voss about 5 years ago
+Updated by Neil Voss over 5 years ago

 Note: This distributed database, requires at least MariaDB 5.5, which is available on CentOS 7.
 You cannot set this up easily on CentOS 6.